BensThoughts/next-mdx-filesystem/README.md

 ## Configuration

-configuration can be placed into `mdx-filesystem.config.json` at the root of a project.
+Configuration can be placed into `mdx-filesystem.config.json` at the root of a project.

 It should take the form of